 The roles that Napier refers to have to do with the functions that were assigned to us in our families, usually by our parents when we were very young, sometimes even before we were born.
 It’s important to realize that we didn’t choose these roles ourselves and that we were given ongoing feedback that was designed to ensure that we performed in accordance with the responsibilities that were inherent in them.

 The roles were designed to support the principles and values that governed the (both spoken and unspoken) “rules” and requirements of the family.
 Through a system of punishment and reward, we were all taught to “honor the family code by adhering to behaviors and attitudes that were specifically designed for us personally.

 Here are some examples of roles that get played in families:

-The peacemaker’s job is responsible for keeping the peace by being an intermediary, a go-between, and mediator, to pacify those who are irritable or angry in the family.
+- The peacemaker’s job is to keep the peace by being an intermediary, a go-between, and a mediator to pacify those who are irritable or angry in the family.

-The hero makes good grades, excels at sports, gets elected to student council and in obvious ways is a credit to the family.
-There is, however a serious downside to this role that involves feelings of loneliness, guilt, insecurity, all of which are intensified by the obligation to rescue the rest of the family from painful feelings that they are unable or unwilling to face.
+- The hero makes good grades, excels at sports, gets elected to the student council, and in obvious ways is a credit to the family.
+There is, however, a serious downside to this role that involves feelings of loneliness, guilt, and insecurity, all of which are intensified by the obligation to rescue the rest of the family from painful feelings that they are unable or unwilling to face.
 The hero often feels that she can never do enough to be truly loved.

 Consider the situation of Victor and Georgia, who had no awareness of the patterns they dragged into their marriage and the destructive force that those persisting roles had on their relationship.

 These are only a few examples of the powerful corrosive force old patterns can have until they are brought out in the open.
-The huge advantage of bringing the roles we played as children up to conscious mind is that we then can see more clearly that as adults, we have maturity, power and the sophistication to make wiser choices.
+The huge advantage of bringing the roles we played as children up to our conscious mind is that we then can see more clearly that as adults, we have the maturity, power, and sophistication to make wiser choices.
 And that’s what can make all the difference.